How Many Hours is Part Time? 2026 Guide

 10. Occupational Pension Benefits

 Both full-time and part-time workers should have equal access to any occupational pension schemes.
-This means that part-time workers have the same rights to join any workplace pension scheme or be automatically enrolled, provided that they are eligible for this.
+This means that part-time workers have the same rights to join any workplace pension scheme or be automatically enrolled, provided that they meet the relevant statutory age and earnings thresholds, and otherwise may have the right to opt in.

 11. Changing from Full Time to Part Time Hours